 Growing | Learning | Serving

 The Big Canoe Women’s Guild has a heart for volunteering and service and provides many opportunities for members to share their time and expertise.
-Through the Legacy of Caring initiatives, the Guild has raised and donated over $1.4 million to support charitable organizations in Pickens and Dawson Counties, making lives a little happier and a little less difficult for those in need.
-In 2016-2017 we will be raising money to support charitable organizations in Pickens and Dawson Counties that focus on enabling the well-being of women and children by providing life skills to overcome the cycle of poverty, oppression or substance abuse.
+Through the Legacy of Caring initiatives, the Guild has raised and donated over $1.6 million to support charitable organizations in Pickens and Dawson Counties, making lives a little happier and a little less difficult for those in need.
+In 2017-2018 we will bring back the Tour of Homes to raise money to support charitable organizations in Pickens and Dawson Counties that focus on enabling the well-being of women and children by providing life skills to overcome the cycle of poverty, oppression or substance abuse.

 Angels in the Woods